AVGP/50linesofcode/post-raw/2017-05-08-how-i-approach-side-projects.md

 ## TL;DR

 - Start with something you don't know.
-Research & write down the result
+Research &amp; write down the result
 - Research just enough to identify the major unknown-unknowns, turning them into known-unknowns
 - Break your project down into approachable steps
 - Build small prototypes for each step to validate your understanding of the project's problem
 - Put together an implementation of your project, based on learnings from the prototypes
-- 🎈 Be proud & share 🎈
+- 🎈 Be proud &amp; share 🎈

 ## Intro